ipfs/go-ipfs-ds-help/README.md

 Check the [GoDoc documentation](https://godoc.org/github.com/ipfs/go-ipfs-ds-help)

 This module uses [Gx](https://github.com/whyrusleeping/gx) to manage dependencies.
 You can use `make all` to build it with the `gx` dependencies.

-## Contribute

-PRs accepted.

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License